 There is no better combination of all six Marine Aviation functions than a Marine Huey Venom.
-It has been called a case study in Offensive Air Support, Assault Support, Command and Control, and Aerial Reconnaissance, the Marine utility helicopter of choice is truly a microcosm of Marine Aviation.
-With low-flying Vipers aimed at the streets and hovering Venoms covering rooftops, combat Marines are provided the close air support they need to engage.
+It has been called a case study in Offensive Air Support, Assault Support, Command and Control, and Aerial Reconnaissance.
+The Marine utility helicopter of choice is truly a microcosm of Marine Aviation.
+With low-flying Vipers aimed at the streets and hovering Venoms covering rooftops, combat Marines are provided the close air support they need to engage enemies.

 In this video, Marine Corps UH-1Y Venom door gunners (crew chiefs) fire the GAU-21 .50 Caliber machine gun and the GAU-17 minigun during a training mission at Chocolate Mountain Aerial Gunnery Range in California on April 2016.